CKalitin/ckalitin.github.io/_posts/2025-09-14-made-reflow-oven.md

 ### **Real-time Matplotlib Graphing via UART**

 ![Image](/assets/images/made-reflow-oven/uart_data_2025-09-14_10-09-09_real_time.png)
+*This shows a temperature profile test, then a cooldown phase with the door closed.
+More testing graphs are available in [my project notes](https://docs.google.com/document/d/1razJQ7vhXl0n5-KTTxf6exUxA-YA-EfNmRcggGIF1KQ/edit?usp=sharing).*

 With no display to show temperature information and wanting to get real-time CSV data for analysis, I [vibecoded a simple UART read script](https://github.com/CKalitin/reflow-oven/tree/master/scripts) that saved data to a CSV file and plotted it in real-time using matplotlib.
 Once you've written one UART read script you've written them all and I can feel good about myself vibecoding all my future simple Python scripts.